Offering Criminal Defense Legal Services

-Fraud is defined as the intentional use of deceit, a trick, or some dishonest means to deprive another of his/her/its money, property or a legal right.
+Fraud is defined as the intentional use of deceit, a trick, or some dishonest means to deprive another of their money, property or a legal right.
+If you have been charged with this type of crime, it's recommended that you hire an experienced fraud attorney.

 A party who has lost something due to fraud is entitled to file a lawsuit for damages against the party acting fraudulently, and the damages may include punitive damages as a punishment or public example due to the malicious nature of the fraud.
 Quite often there are several persons involved in a scheme to commit fraud and each and all may be liable for the total damages.